SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 Just imagine if Apple integrated circle as the "official Bitcoin wallet" and put it in iMessenger, then purged all the Bitcoin wallets from the App store.

-The coin market is forming in an oligarchy.
-People are demanding "regulation" because they are scamming everyone left and right and do not want to compete with other people's scams so they want to own/control the regulation and shut everyone else down.
-That is basically what is happening.
+The coin market is forming into an oligarchy.
+People are demanding "regulation" because they are scamming everyone left and right and do not want to compete with other people's scams so they want to own and control the regulation and shut everyone else down.
+That is what is happening.

 I think we may see another round of large hacks, like we did on Gox.